peter-w-bryant/MadCourseEvaluator/backend/README.md

 route:
 - `/search` - returns all course records and professors records
-- `/course-info/<cUID>` - returns a course record with the given course id
-- `/course-profs/<cUID>` - returns all professor records who have taught a given course id
-- `/reddit-comments/<cUID>` - returns all reddit comments for the given course id
-- `/grade-distribution/<cUID>` - returns the grade distribution for the given course id
+- `/course/<cUID>` - returns a single course's info, professors who have taught the course, grade distributions, and reddit posts mentioning the course.
 - `/prof-info/<pUID>` - returns a professor record with the given professor id
 - `/prof-courses/<pUID>` - returns all course records taught by a given professor id